 In classical mechanics, the gravitational potential energy (U) is the energy an object possesses because of its position in a gravitational field.
 Gravitational potential (V; the gravitational energy per unit mass) at a location is equal to the work (energy transferred) per unit mass that would be needed to move the object from a fixed reference location to the location of the object.
 The most common use of gravitational potential energy is for an object near the surface of the Earth, where the gravitational acceleration can be assumed to be constant at about 9.8 m/s2.

 Elastic potential energy is potential energy stored as a result of the deformation of an elastic object, such as the stretching of a spring.
 It is dependent upon the spring constant k as well as the distance stretched.

 Electric potential energy:

-Electric potential energy is a potential energy that results from conservative Coulomb forces and is associated with the configuration of a particular set of point charges within a defined system.
-For example, if a positive charge Q is fixed at some point in space, any other positive charge which is brought close to it will experience a repulsive force and will therefore have potential energy.
+Electric potential energy is potential energy that results from conservative Coulomb forces and is associated with the configuration of a particular set of point charges within a defined system.
+For example, if a positive charge Q is fixed at some point in space, any other positive charge brought close to it will experience a repulsive force and have potential energy.

 U = kQq/r